Fra179/blockchainlab/README.md

 Otherwise, just run `./gradlew build` to build and `./gradlew test` to run tests.

+To see all available Gradle tasks, run `./gradlew tasks`.

 ## Running experiments

-Open `app/src/main/java/blockchainlab/App.java` in VSCode and press the play ▶️ button.
+Open `app/src/main/java/blockchainlab/App.java` in VSCode and press the play ▶️ button or run `./gradlew run`.